browserengineering/book/book/accessibility.md

 highlight it visually, in a way similar to focus outlines.
 Let's implement that with a new pseudo-class for accessibility highlighting.

-However, in this case it's not so clear that it's a good idea to expose this pseudo-class to scripts as well.
-After all, it's really important that accessibility features actually help users access a web page---more important, in fact, than the ability of web developers to style it.
+However, in this case it's not totally clear that it's a good idea to expose this pseudo-class to scripts as well.
+After all, it's really important that accessibility features actually help users access a web page---more important, in fact, than the ability of web developers to style it.^[Iny any case, there is no pseudo-class on the web right now for this situation.]

 Nevertheless, it would be super convenient to re-use the pseudo-class machinery we just built.
 Browsers achieve this with *browser-internal*